ntnu-mr-cancer/AutoRef/README.md

 For detailed information about this method, please read our paper: https://link.springer.com/article/10.1007%2Fs10334-020-00871-3

 # Note
-The provided algorithm was developed for research use ans was NOT meant to be used in clinic.
+The provided algorithm was developed for research use and was NOT meant to be used in clinic.

 # How to cite AutoRef
 In case of using or refering to AutoRef, please cite it as: